d3b-center/canine-dev/README.md

 [SnpEff](http://snpeff.sourceforge.net/) with genome version `CanFam3.1.86` was used for VCF annotation of SNV and INDEL calls.
 Use `java -jar snpEff.jar download  http://downloads.sourceforge.net/project/snpeff/databases/v4_3/snpEff_v4_3_CanFam3.1.86.zip`  to download annotation database

-### Consensus calling for somatic SNV and INDEL calling
+### Consensus calling for somatic SNV and INDEL calling:

-Consensus calling is performed for all variants generated via the four somatic  callers. [bcio ensembl](https://github.com/bcbio/bcbio.variation.recall#ensemble) calling for multiple callers was used for consensus along with some custom changes for MNP.
+Consensus calling is performed for all variants generated via the four somatic callers. [bcio ensembl](https://github.com/bcbio/bcbio.variation.recall#ensemble) calling for multiple callers was used for consensus.
+Custom changes were performed to the MNP calls before consensus because strelka2 does not call MNP's.
+All MNP's from three callers(Mutect2, VarDict and Lancet) were changed to consecutive SNP positions in the  VCF files.
+Once  consensus is performed, all SNP's on consecutive positions are moved to one line labelled as MNP.
+Lancet calls an extra base pair at  the beginning of the MNP even though the alternate base pair is the same as reference(Ex: `TGT > TTA`).
+The first pair was lopped off for all MNP calls from Lancet before consensus was called so it stays consistent with Mutect2 and VarDict calls.

 ### Tips To Run: